lukebike/goombaBot/README.md

 - **/teammaker**: Randomly split a list of names into two teams.
 - **/eventmaker**: Create server events with a title, description, and start time.
 - **Dynamic Activity**: Bot status updates to show the number of online members (excluding bots).
+- **Wordbase & Emoji Replies**: The bot collects words from chat, stores them, and when pinged, replies with a random string of stored words and emojis.
+- **Birthday Commands & Event**: Add, remove, and list birthdays with `/addbirthday`, `/removebirthday`, and `/listbirthdays`.
+The bot will automatically ping the server on a user's birthday.

 ---